Why Everyone Says “Provecho” in Mexico (And What It Means for Your Trip)

 Where Did “Provecho” Come From?

 “Provecho” is short for “Buen provecho!”—Spanish for “Good benefit!”
 It’s from the verb provechar, meaning “to take advantage of,” rooted in Latin proficere (to profit).
 Think of it as wishing you make the most of your meal—enjoy it, feel good, soak it up.
-Spain brought it over centuries ago, but Mexico, especially Oaxaca, turned it into a daily vibe.
+Spain brought it over centuries ago, but Mexico, turned it into a daily vibe.
 Unlike fancy “bon appétit,” it’s a no-fuss, matey nod you’ll hear everywhere from dusty markets to fancy mezcalerías.

-Why Oaxaca Loves It
+Why Mexico Loves It

 When You’ll Hear It (And How to Use It)